hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 The problem(s) to solve, in question, was:

 1. How do we deploy software safely, rapidly, and reliably
-2. How do we make it so that a centralized function can build and improve core infrastructure
+2. How do we make it so that a centralised function can build and improve core infrastructure
 3. How do we get to the point where we can prepare a multi-cloud playbook for integrating acquisitions and mergers
 4. How do we enable change management and migrations without interrupting engineers
 5. How do we do this in a way that is compatible with a highly regulated industry